Don’t let confusing jargon and mismatched connections ruin your listening experience. Here’s a deep dive into headphone jacks and plugs.

 Common Usage: You can find TS connectors mainly with guitars, instruments, and applications that do not require a long cable connection.

-Available Connectors: Aside from the tip and sleeve, there is an additional ring connector with two insulating bands around it.
+Available Connectors: Tip, sleeve, and one ring connector with two insulating bands

 |Pin||Unbalanced Mono||Balanced Mono||Unbalanced Stereo|